-An academic member of staff in their first appointment at the University of Nottingham should not normally be permitted to act as sole Internal Examiner on their first examination occasion.
-It is recommended that such members of staff should act jointly with a more senior member of staff on the first occasion that they act as Internal Examiner and the Head of School should monitor their performance.
+An academic member of staff in their first appointment at the University of Nottingham should not normally be permitted to act as sole Internal Examiner on their first postgraduate research degree examination occasion.
+In such cases an Independent Chair should be appointed who should monitor and report on their conduct in the joint report.

-However, Heads of Schools may apply to Quality and Standards Committee (QSC) for permission to allow such a member of academic staff to act as the sole Internal Examiner, if a good case can be made that the member of staff's educational and professional background makes it appropriate for him/her to act in this capacity.
+However, Heads of Schools may apply to Quality and Standards Committee (QSC) for permission to allow such a member of academic staff to act as the sole Internal Examiner without an independent Chair, if a good case can be made that the member of staff's educational and professional background makes it appropriate for him/her to act in this capacity.
 For more information about QSC, please consult the following:

 Quality and Standards Committee

 Includes: requirements; leading viva voce examination; judging standards